Campbell Biv

 Access

 The Styx valley route has suffered greatly from a series of extreme weather events in recent times and the old Browning Pass bench track on the TR has been taken out in a number of places.
-DOC is advising trampers to go via the Mid Styx Hut route on the TL, adding a good hour to the trip.
-It is still possible to go all the way up the TL using the old, benched track where it is still intact and boulderhopping the other bits.
-A fairly gnarly bush bash over some bluffs is necessary just above Tyndall Creek where the river has cut right in.
-Above this the track remnants or riverbed are pretty good travel, with more of the old bench useable as you get further up the valley.
+DOC is advising trampers to go via the Mid Styx Hut route on the TL, adding a good hour to the trip however it is still possible to go all the way up the TL to Grassy Flat using the old bench track where it is still intact and boulderhopping the other bits.
+A short, gnarly bush bash over some bluffs that the river has cut against is necessary just above Tyndall Creek.
+Once over this, the track remnants or riverbed are pretty good travel, with more of the old bench useable as you get further up the valley.
+If you are familiar with this route and a bit of rough travel, it is a much quicker way of getting to Campbell Biv than via the Arahura.
+Allow around four hours from Grassy Flat Hut, or 8-9 hours from the Styx roadend.

 There is an open patch next to the tarn by the Campbell Biv for helicopter access.